Macavitymadcap/cynth/README.md

 ### get_scale
 Create a wav file that plays a given scale ascending then descending using variable waveform, bpm and volume.

-Having got to grips with kaizen's work,this one is my own creation to prove out that melodies can be written to wav.
+Having got to grips with kaizen's work, this one is my own creation to prove out that melodies can be written to wav.